sayan01/oss/README.md

 # Open Source Contribution Example Repository

-This repo is for a demonstration of OSS
+This repository is for a demonstration of Open Source Software

+Student Placement Council - IITM BS